brainnetome/diffusionkit/source/userguide.rst

-Unfortunately, most clinical acquisitions do not currently meet the requirement (two or more acquisitions where the parameters are different so that the mapping fields for distortion correction are different.) of topup.
-To handle this issue, we implemented a function called bneddy to correct eddy-current induced distortion and head movements efficiently. bneddy applies rigid and affine registrations to amend the distortions and misalignment.
+Unfortunately, most clinical acquisitions do not currently meet the requirement (two or more acquisitions where the parameters are different so that the mapping fields for distortion correction are different.) of :code:`topup`.
+To handle this issue, we implemented a function called :code:`bneddy` to correct eddy-current induced distortion and head movements efficiently. :code:`bneddy` applies rigid and affine registrations to amend the distortions and misalignment.